fbpx

 1. Did you grow up in Nairobi?

-Yes I grew up in Nairobi around the Eastlands Area – Greenfields estate to be more precise.
+Yes, I grew up in Nairobi around the Eastlands Area – Greenfields estate to be more precise.
 The experience was pretty much what it is to grow up in the East side of Nairobi – most of the time was spent in school but weekends were spent riding bicycles with friends around the estate or playing ‘shake’ or riding a mng’ari around the nearby estate courts.

-2.What you love about Nairobi?
+2. What do you love about Nairobi?

 Nairobi has a lot to love about it.
-But if I had to chose one, I’d say the thing I love most about Nairobi is that it is hard to walk in town without meeting someone you either grew up with, went too school with, or worked with in the past.I’ve traveled to a couple of places and I always miss that about Nairobi whenever I’m away.
+But if I had to choose one, I’d say the thing I love most about Nairobi is that it is hard to walk in town without meeting someone you either grew up with, went to school with, or worked with in the past.
+I’ve travelled to a couple of places and I always miss that about Nairobi whenever I’m away.
 This city has a certain warmth about it.

-3.What would you change about Nairobi?
+3. What would you change about Nairobi?

 Good question.
 I never really thought about it at length but if I was to change anything, it would be 2 things.
-The first would be the commute times between one side of Nairobi to another, because the traffic is just so prohibitive and it makes it difficult to achieve a lot in the day or let’s just call it extremely time-consuming.
+The first would be the commute times between one side of Nairobi to another because the traffic is just so prohibitive and it makes it difficult to achieve a lot in the day or let’s just call it extremely time-consuming.

 The other would be the current security situation.
 I find it so discouraging that a foreigner would come and get robbed in broad daylight and we’ll accept it as a ‘way of life in Nairobi’.
-It gives this great place a worse rep than it should have really… Giving the kawaida citizen power (and sense of ownership) to take on crime in an above-average manner would make a big difference.
+It gives this great place a worse rep than it should have really… Giving the kawaida citizen power (and a sense of ownership) to take on crime in an above-average manner would make a big difference.

 What else would I change about Nairobi?

-Perhaps I’d look towards making it easier for young people to have fun and interesting things to do apart from look forward to partying in their free time.
+Perhaps I’d look towards making it easier for young people to have fun and interesting things to do apart from looking forward to partying in their free time.
 An animal sanctuary for abused and abandoned animals maybe… I’ve grown up with a lot of pets so I have a soft spot for them.

 4. As a professional how is it working in Nairobi?
 Is Nairobi open to what you do or what could be better?

-5.If you had a tourist friend coming in from outside the country what three things would you say to sell them the idea that Nairobi is worth visiting.
+5. If you had a tourist friend coming in from outside the country what three things would you say to sell them the idea that Nairobi is worth visiting?

 Another good question – If they can afford it, maybe a helicopter ride and hover above Nairobi for an hour or 2.
 OK, seriously, Luthuli is one of these places – the hustle & bustle would confuse a foreigner and I’d love them to be exposed to the micro-business that is Grogan.